jesselawson/getting-started-with-rust/content/chapter1/1-structure.md

 ```

 Note that we don't need to pass the name of the project; Rust will infer that
-for us, by executing the appropriate `.exe` file based on the release target.
+for us, by executing the appropriate binary based on the release target.

 If you see "Hello, world!" in your terminal, then congratulations: you have
 built your first Rust program!